Perm8Y/ReactLearning/02 income-expense/README.md

 - use id of each transaction to identify a transaction that need to delete
 - use filter to re-create array that not contain a transaction that need to delete

+### Function to sum total income-expense
+- use loop (let i=0; i < transactions.length; i++) for sum amount of each transaction

+### Function to render transaction
+- use .map to identify transactions in array and return them to render

+### Function to sortseparate income transaction and expense transaction
+- use if/else to separate income/expense and render them on different color